0359xiaodong/BubbleIntroHelper/README.md

 BubbleIntroHelper
 =================

-*BubbleIntroHelper provides an easy way how to add bubble guided tour for your android application users.
-Checkout Instago app for an instance.*
+*BubbleIntroHelper provides an easy way how to add for an instance bubble guided tour for your android application.
+Bubble algorithm automatically distinguish where to place bubble to be fitted well onto a screen.*

 **Showing a bubble for your view is provided by using the following method:**